KingAndrew/AUDITING_WITH_INSPEC/README.md

 # AUDITING WITH INSPEC BADGE TOPICS
 # A.K.A.
 InSpec Certification Study Guide
+**Attribution:** Most of the data here is from the [Chef Rally modules](https://learn.chef.io/tracks/compliance-automation#/, InSpec Modules) that pertain to inspec.

 The Auditing With InSpec badge is awarded when someone proves that they understand the core elements of InSpec.